 “The most effective and fastest way in which to build a talent ocean is through your already established relationships.
 Encouraging your current employee base, previous job applicants, your customers, and their pockets of community to join in your conversations is the best way to get your talent ocean off the ground.”

-Although software was a small part of this post, it’s actually a pretty large part of talent and goal alignment.
-While social outreach, a continued dialogue and some hard core networking are all solid parts of crafting dynamic talent pools, it all really does start in-house; with the right tools and the right leadership.
+Although the software was a small part of this post, it’s actually a pretty large part of talent and goal alignment.
+While social outreach, continued dialogue, and some hardcore networking are all solid parts of crafting dynamic talent pools, it all really does start in-house; with the right tools and the right leadership.